-Thoughtful architecture and considered design are eternal, as these four Irish extensions, which featured in a 2016 issue of Image Interiors & Living magazine, can attest.
+Thoughtful architecture and considered design are eternal, as these four Irish extensions can attest.

 ARCHITECTS Alice Casey and Cian Deegan (Taka Architects).